Methodism vs Pentecostalism: What the Difference?

 Do Methodists believe in speaking in tongues?
 (See below)

-Methodist vs Pentecostal: Speaking in Tongues
+Methodist vs. Pentecostal: Speaking in Tongues

-Historians, sociologists, and theologians generally agree that Methodism is a historic denomination within the framework of Protestant Christianity.
 In the 20th century, Methodist denominations split multiple times over various disagreements.
-Therefore, Methodism can correctly be called a “denomination” and simultaneously its made up of several “denominations.”
+Therefore, Methodism can correctly be called a “denomination.”
+Simultaneously, it comprises several “denominations.”
 (Also see Do Methodists Drink Alcohol?)

 In Christian theology, Pentecostal theology has three distinguishing beliefs:

-• speaking in tongues is the sign of Spirit baptism
+• Speaking in tongues is the sign of Spirit baptism.

 Pentecostal BeliefsMethodismPentecostalism